Deputy Speaker and Chairman of Committees of the South Australian House of Assembly

 Officially the Chairman of Committees but also known informally known as the Deputy Speaker of the South Australian House of Assembly is the deputy presiding officer of the South Australian House of Assembly, the lower house of the Parliament of South Australia with the Speaker of the South Australian House of Assembly being the senior presiding officer of that chamber.

 The Chairman of Committees and Deputy Speaker is elected by the Members of the House of Assembly to preside when the House forms itself into a Committee of the Whole of the membership of the House to consider Bills, or during a period where the Speaker of the South Australian House of Assembly is absent in the chamber.

-The current Deputy Speaker and Chairman of Committees is Labor MP Tony Piccolo.
+The current Deputy Speaker and Chairman of Committees is Labor MP Zoe Bettison who was elected following the 2026 South Australian state election and the unsuccessful re-election of then-incumbent Deputy Speaker, Tony Piccolo.

 List of deputy speakers

 Prior to the election of the first Deputy Speaker in 1875, the functions of Chairman of Committees was undertaken by the Speaker.